breatheco-de/starwars-data-model-typeorm-node/README.md

 # StarWars blog database

-Inside he `./entities` directory you will find a `./entities/User.js` classe describing an example User database entity (table).
+Inside the `./entities` directory you will find a `./entities/User.js` class describing an example User database entity (table).

-Here is a 4min video explaining what UML is: [https://www.youtube.com/watch?v=UI6lqHOVHic](https://www.youtube.com/watch?v=UI6lqHOVHic)
+Here is a `4min` video explaining what UML is: [https://www.youtube.com/watch?v=UI6lqHOVHic](https://www.youtube.com/watch?v=UI6lqHOVHic)

 We are going to be creating the Entity Relationship Diagram for your StarWars Blog Database, a very similar diagram to this one: